nbruggeman92/get-wetto/README.md

-Take a quize and discover your wild side.
+Take a quiz and discover your wild side.
 We will collect your data and use it as we feel fit!
 Muahahahahahaha!!!!!

 ## Credits